michaelbarone/webinterface.remote/README.md

 an expanded remote based on  Ishiro's iRemote-for-XBMC

-script requirements:
-script.sendto (needed for "change rooms" button) https://github.com/robweber/script.sendto
+Required:

-Required: For the "In Progress" links to work, you must copy the smart playlists in the included "required" folder to your userdata/playlists/video/ directory. (this is the master user directory, even if you use profiles)
+   For the "In Progress" links to work, you must copy the smart playlists in the included "required" folder to your userdata/playlists/video/  directory.  (this is the master user directory, even if you use profiles)

 1. Copy to your ./xbmc/addons/webinterface.remote   directory